Microsoft backs Australia's proposed media laws, eyes expansion

 "The code reasonably attempts to address the bargaining power imbalance between digital platforms and Australian news businesses."

+READ: Facebook's Zuckerberg reached out to Australia lawmakers over new media rules

-Both Alphabet Inc's Google and Facebook have called the laws unworkable and said last month they would withdraw some key services from Australia if the regulations went ahead.
+Both Alphabet's Google and Facebook have called the laws unworkable and said last month they would withdraw some key services from Australia if the regulations went ahead.

 Microsoft in its statement said it will offer small firms a chance to transfer advertising business to Bing with no costs and that it would invest further in the product to ensure it is competitive.